shutosheep/turtlebot2_on_noetic/README.md

 # turtlebot2_on_noetic

-Setup Turtlebot2 on ROS Noetic
+Setup Turtlebot2 on ROS Noetic (Ubuntu 20.04)

 ## Requirements